eric-culm/memories/README.md

 On the other hand a semi-entropic apparatus controls SampleRNN and selects, re-elaborates, concatenate and overlaps sound memories to compose digital audio dreams.
 To perform this operation, the system auto-defines a hierarchy of complex semi-random rules through which create a semantic evolution of the sound material in a similar way to how happens in human biologic dreams.

 ## Usage

-In this Replicate demo you can use the Reckon engine equipped with the same pretrained models used for the [release])http://www.krisispublishing.com/release.